What are DORA Regulatory Technical Standards (RTSs)?

 • Regulatory technical standards on the criteria for determining the composition of the joint examination team

-So, as you can see, DORA in itself is already pretty specific when it comes to cybersecurity rules, but together with these CDRs it becomes very demanding with regard to how cybersecurity needs to be implemented.
+So, as you can see, DORA in itself is already pretty specific when it comes to cybersecurity rules, but together with these CDRs and CIRs it becomes very demanding with regard to how cybersecurity needs to be implemented.

 Advisera Dejan Kosutic